zulip/zulip/README.md

 Installing the Zulip Development environment
 ============================================

-The Zulip development environment is the recommened option for folks interested in trying out Zulip.
+The Zulip development environment is the recommended option for folks interested in trying out Zulip.
 This is documented in [README.dev.md](README.dev.md).